• 00Days

 seQUcom is brought to you by...

 The BMFTR-funded German umbrella project for quantum communication SQuaD, the German Industry Alliance for Quantum Security DIVQSec and the technical association VDE are proud to present the seQUcom format to you for the first time.
 Let us introduce the organizing team: KEEQuant GmbH, Physikalisch-Technische Bundesanstalt (PTB), Quantum Optics Jena GmbH, VDE, and BearingPoint GmbH.
-Together, we are working hard to deliver an outstanding workshop to you!
+Together, we are working hard to deliver an outstanding event to you!

 Partners and sponsors